Robert Downey Jr.’s Incredible Comeback from Addiction

 Both show business and addiction run in the Downey family.
 The cult filmmaker Robert Downey Sr. also had a substance use disorder and allowed his son to try marijuana at the age of six.
 According to a 1996 People article, drugs facilitated an emotional bond between father and son.
 This apparently led to Downey becoming a daily drinker.

 A Rising Star in Hollywood

 Downey’s performance in the 1992 biopic Chaplin earned him an Academy Award nomination, and his career seemed to be on an upward trajectory until 1996, when he was arrested for possession of heroin and cocaine.
-As reported in a 2003 interview with the New York Times, Downey was arrested multiple times for drug offences and cycled in and out of jail.
+As reported in a 2003 interview with the New York Times, Downey was arrested multiple times for drug offenses and cycled in and out of jail.

 A Cycle of Drug and Alcohol Abuse

-In 2001, while on parole, Downey was found barefoot, wandering around Culver City, California and was arrested on suspicion of being under the influence.
-That incident led to him being fired from his role on the TV show “Ally McBeal,” in addition to other film and stage jobs.
+In 2001, while on parole, Downey was found barefoot, wandering around Culver City, California, and was arrested on suspicion of being under the influence.
+That incident led to him being fired from his role on the TV show “Ally McBeal” in addition to other film and stage jobs.
 Instead of being sent back to prison, the now-broke actor was ordered to rehab.

 The Turning Point

 Downey’s wife Susan Downey (née Levin) told Harper’s Bazaar that he quit drugs for good in 2003 after she gave him an ultimatum.
 Apparently, it stuck.
 According to a 2013 Daily Mail article, the actor credits a combination of 12-step programs, yoga, meditation and therapy with keeping him sober.

 His career didn’t pick up again until Mel Gibson personally underwrote Downey’s liability insurance…